Your gifts help us fulfill this

 Urban Youth Programs at Purchase Knob | $18,000

-Similar to the project with the Boys and Girls Club in Knoxville, this program will continue a unique partnership with Asheville, NC Greenworks and their Youth Environmental Leadership Program (YELP).
+Similar to the project with the Boys and Girls Club in Knoxville, this program will continue a unique partnership with Asheville Greenworks and its Youth Environmental Leadership Program (YELP).
 The program will work more intensively with park vegetation crew, trail crew and resource education to accomplish stewardship projects.
 This funding pays for staffing and transportation to the park from Asheville.

 Parks as Classrooms Swain County ACE Interns | $2,000